segbro/segbro.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-About me
+Qi Li is currently a third-year Ph.D. student at Fuzhou University.

 A data-driven personal website
 ======